starsareintherose/TNT_Script/README.md

 - `xmult` and `mult` replications and hold trees number can be adjusted.

 - `winclada.tre` can be transferred to the acceptable format for WinClada by tnt2winclada and the output file can be put into Winclada with your tnt matrix file `filename` for mapping apomorphic characters and homoplasy.

+## Cite

+Cite this script is mandatory, list me (Guoyi Zhang) in your Acknowledgements is recommended.

 # TNT2WinClada